robot-tools/iconograph/README.md

 defaults to zero.
 The units are
 [basis points](https://en.wikipedia.org/wiki/Basis_point); 10000 means 100%.

+To push a rollout to more targets, edit /image/path/manifest.json.unsigned, and change rollout_\u2031 (u2031 is ‱, the symbol for basis point).
+Save, then re-run publish_manifest.py to generate the signed version.

 ### Imaging

 You can write created images to flash drives for installation on other systems,